Saoko1x/xMNFTS/README.md

 # xnft-quickstart

-Quickstart repo for building your own xNFT.
+Quickstart repo for building our xMNFT.

 ## Developing